-Depending on the contract, expats may find that they are allocated a home by their employer when relocating from overseas.
-Expats who would prefer to look for their own accommodation can request a housing allowance in order to do so.
+Depending on their employment contract, expats may find that they are allocated a home by their employer when relocating from overseas – indeed, we recommend that those relocating to the emirate negotiate with prospective employers to include accommodation in their contract.
+Expats who would prefer to look for their own accommodation can usually request a housing allowance in order to do so.

 Types of accommodation in Dubai

 The type of accommodation and associated costs are important factors to consider.
-Both furnished and unfurnished accommodation is available in Dubai, and there are many different styles of housing to choose from, with the main ones being:
+Both furnished and unfurnished accommodation are available in Dubai, and there are many styles of housing to choose from, with the main ones being: